Information for Scholars and Families

 Fast Facts

-- UB/UBMS alumni graduated from Rutgers, Harvard University, Brown University, Johns Hopkins University, New York University, Spelman College, New Jersey Institute of Technology, and Seton Hall University.
+- Since 2000, program participants received a bachelor’s degree or higher.
+UB/UBMS alumni have graduated from Rutgers University, Harvard University, Brown University, Johns Hopkins University, New York University, Stevens Institute, Spelman College, Bennett College, North Carolina A & T University, New Jersey Institute of Technology, and Seton Hall University, etc.

 Family Workshops & Resource Conference